 "Ah," he said, "You are so clever!
-But have the little people not been teaching you all night?"
+Have not the little people been teaching you my songs all night?"

-At that, I remembered to consult the sensations in my body.
-I watched my breath sink into my chest, and a flame burst out of my heart, undulating in the form of an emerald lady.
-She had a serpent's tail, on which she could tiptoe and spin, spreading enormous rainbow wings.
+At that, I remembered the music in my marrow, and watched my breath sink into my heart, where a flame burst out, undulating in the emerald form of a lady with a serpent's tail, on which she could tiptoe and spin, spreading enormous rainbow wings.
 Her eyes were filled with tears, her lips with a succulent smile.
-A harp was singing inside me.
-A deep underground chorus answered this song of my body, echoing from the fissure in the ground.
-I realized that the elves who lived down there, in the heart-wound of the earth, had been teaching me their songs through the hours of darkness.
+Yes, a harp sang inside me.
+And deep underground, a chorus answered the song of my body, echoing from the crevasse.
+I understood that the elves, who lived down in the heart-wound of the earth, had been teaching me their songs throughout the ageless hours of darkness.

-"Now you understand your name!"
+"Now you comprehend your name!"
 Turlough said.
-In fact, I had always hated my name: Alfred.
-But I never knew what it meant.
-"It is Anglo-Saxon," he added.
-"Elf-Raed, which means, Taught-by-Elves."
+The truth was, I had always hated my name, "Alfred."
+But I never knew what it meant until now.
+"It is Anglo-Saxon," the little man added.
+"Elf-Read, which means, Taught-by-Elves."

-Then I awoke a second time, and Turlogh was gone.
+That is when I awoke a second time, and Turlogh was gone.
 Or was it the third time I awoke?
 I am losing count.
-My life has been a never-ending necklace of awakenings.
+My life has been a never-ending rosary of awakenings.
 There in the grass beside me was a rabbit, a squirrel, and a fat raven.
 They plucked, pulled, and untangled the morning glory vines from my body.

 The raven said, "None of the beings you have encountered until now were real.
 Not one.
 But we are real.
 We are animals.
 We come to you in dreams, disguised as other sorts of people whom you respect more.
 But you have been learning from us the whole time."